emilyrosenberg/emily-rosenberg/README.md

 ### Performance testing

 ### Code validation
-- HTML <br> I validated the html code with W3C and found 2 errors in the meta description.
+- HTML <br> I validated the HTML code with W3C and found 2 errors in the meta description.
 It was an oversight or typo, and easily fixed.

-- CSS <br>
+- CSS <br> I validated the CSS code with (Jigsaw) validator and found 1 error in the margin of the name styles in the header.
+I decided that this style wasn't working anyway, and deleted the line.

 ## Deployment